-Brexit will come into effect in 2021 once the transition period is over.
-What will happen then is not yet finalized.
-Non EU-students should not be affected, but it is very likely to involve a lot of changes for EU-students in the UK:
+Brexit came into effect in 2021.
+Non EU-students was not affected, but it involved a lot of changes for EU-students in the UK:

-- Tuition fees might increase after the school year 2020-2021 for new students (not students that already attend a program in the UK).
-Scotland may not be free anymore, and in England, tuition fees are higher for International students than for locals and EU-members.
+- Tuition fees increased after the school year 2020-2021 for new students (not students that already attended a program in the UK).
+EU-students now pay the same fees as other international students.

-- EU-students will probably need to apply for student visa to study in the UK
+- EU-students now need to apply for student visa to study in the UK longer than 6 months